 La Venessiana’s seven-day itinerary for the responsible visitor

-We’ve created a seven-day experience for everyone who wishes to return to Venice, based on Nonna Lina’s way of explaining Venice to her guests over the past 60 years!
+We’re creating a seven-day experience for everyone who wishes to return to Venice, based on Nonna Lina’s way of explaining Venice to her guests over the past 60 years!
 It’s all about reconnecting with Venice, researching her past, visits to the Lagoon with unexpected insights, visits to the home of spice merchants, eating historical dishes, the best cakes and pastries of Venice, and more!